VoltDB/voltdb/examples/HOWTOs/kafka_kerberos/README.md

     SQL3> exec @Statistics EXPORT 0;

-Check the CustomerBack table to verify that the data inserted frfollow back from Kafka
+Check the CustomerBack table to verify that the data inserted follows back from Kafka

     SQL4> SELECT * FROM CustomerBack;